CS

 Feature Showdown

-The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Alfa Romeo Tonale gets a 10.3-inch display.
+The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Alfa Romeo Tonale gets a 10.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda Accord stands out with wireless charging and Bose audio that you will not find on the Alfa Romeo Tonale.
 Which feature set matters more depends on your daily routine and priorities.